amandasaurus/osm-lump-ways/README.md

 special, it cannot be directly used in tag filtering.
 Use `\u{3B}` instead. e.g. `waterway=put_in\u{3B}egress→F;` is a rule to exclude any tag with key `waterway` and value `put_in;egress`.

+## Relations

+The programme `osm-lump-ways` ignores relations.

+`osm-lump-ways-down` will ignore all relations, unless the `--relation-tags-overwrite` is used.

+### `--relation-tags-overwrite`

+If a relation matches the tag filter, then the relation's ways will be assumed to have the relation tags and will be included.
+By default all relation member ways are included.
+If `--relation-tags-role` only the ways in the relation with that role will be included (can be specified more than once).

+If a relation has a tag, and a way has a tag (e.g. `name`) the tag value from the relation will be used not the way.

 # Output